3 Ways AI is Transforming eCommerce Marketing (and 1 Way It's Not)

 Traditionally, the problem is scale: while offering personalized service at a brick-and-mortar boutique can be easy, big box stores have a much harder time.
 And modern eCommerce adds another layer of complexity altogether: people might encounter your brand via an organic search, a paid ad, a social commerce platform, a marketplace, a review, or in countless other ways.
 How do you ensure not only consistency of experience but also serve them as individuals and not part of a crowd?

 AI helps solve the scaling challenge and allows merchants to personalize at every touchpoint, delivering both that quality of consistency and individual service that is the core of personalization.
-(Not surprisingly, luxury brands like Louis Vitton have been leading the way with personal shopping bots that tailor recommendations using shopping habits.)
+(Not surprisingly, luxury brands like Louis Vitton have been leading the way with personal AI shopping bots that tailor recommendations using shopping habits.)

 An example of an AI chatbot